 Are soccer goals portable?

 Some soccer goals are portable, while others are not.
 Whether or not a soccer goal is portable depends on the material and function of the goal.
-Many soccer goals, such as mini or pop-up soccer goals, are small and bendable.
+Many soccer goals, such as mini or pop-up soccer goals, are small, bendable, and movable.
 However, other soccer goals, such as the professional-grade box frame, can be made from heavy, durable metal.
 This makes box frames difficult to move.
-It is important to take into consideration what size soccer goal you want before purchasing one.